shakacode/react_on_rails_pro/docs/react-server-components-inside-client-components.md

 ```

 > [!NOTE]
-> If you will use the server component inside client components only, you don't need to register it in the client bundle.
+> Server components only need to be registered in the client bundle if they will be rendered directly in Rails views using the `stream_react_component` helper.
+If you're only using server components inside client components via `RSCRoute`, you can skip client bundle registration entirely.
+In this case, it's enough to register the server component in the server and RSC bundles.

 ### 2. Create your client component